antonzhyliuk/clj-proximity-search/README.md

 ## Algorithm

 1. Transform the text into a vector of words.
-2. Starting with index 0, attempt to match the top form of the query to the given index.
+2. Iterate over words' indexes.
+Try to match query on every index.
-3. If the query is a word, return its index.
+  - If the query is a word and it's matching, return the Match struct containing the matched index.
-4. If the query is an operator, first match the left operand.
+  - If the query is an operator:
-5. If the left operand is matched, use the match's index to compute the list of right indexes to test.
+    1. If the left operand matched, try to match right operand on indexes right to left operand.
-6. If any of the indexes match with the right operand, return match with operands' matches.
+    2. If right operand matched too, finish the computation and return Match struct.

 ## Further Exploration